Pork Quesadillas

 No fancy name for this.
 I often enjoy my pork chops simply fried but this recipe is good if you feel like mixing things up a bit.

-4 lean pork chops
+4 lean pork chops2 tablespoons flour, optional

 2 tablespoons butter